 Fair Food Network is a national nonprofit founded on the belief that vibrant local food systems can create health and economic opportunity for all.
 With a diverse network of partners, it develops solutions that support farmers, strengthen local economies, and increase access to healthy food—especially in underserved communities.

 Dear Reader, When 1972 dawned, Michigan’s philanthropic sector was significant, but largely unorganized.
 The sector was divided into subsectors of health, education, human services, arts and culture, and religion, none of which communicated well with the others.
 Michigan’s government did little to encourage its givers and its volunteers.
-And higher

 The Dorothy A. Johnson Center for Philanthropy is launching Our State of Generosity (OSoG), an online platform that explores the past 40 years of Michigan’s philanthropic sector and its leadership.
 Ourstateofgenerosity.org is a joint effort of the Council of Michigan Foundations, Michigan Nonprofit Association, Michigan Community Service Commission, and the Johnson

 Dr. Teri Behrens, editor in chief of The Foundation Review, is featured in the Grand Valley Magazine.
 Make sure to check out how the journal continues to impact the sector, and how Teri Behrens’ work continues to influence the community.

 This quarter’s publication is co-edited with Grants Managers Network.
 Many thanks to Michelle Greanias, GMN’s executive director, for writing this issue’s editorial.
 Vol. 6 Issue 3 on Grantmaking Practices Editorial Dear Readers, Grantmaking practices matter.
 It is both a simple and complex idea, and one that gets varied attention from